Sustainability

 ARE “ALT FORMAT” WINES ANY GOOD?

-Although some sommeliers may scoff at pouring their wine from a BiB, Can or Recycled PET Bottle, alt format packaging is just a greener kind of container.
+Although some sommeliers may scoff at pouring their wine from a BiB, Can or Paper Bottle, alt format packaging is just a greener kind of container.
 If you put premium wine in them, premium wine comes out.
 Granted, you can’t put our wines in the cellar to age for your Grandchildren, but if you’re buying wine to drink within the next 6 months, alt format is just the ticket to enjoy your favourite tipple whilst making a smaller impact on the planet.

 x